Sung-Huan/ANNOgesic/docs/source/test_case.rst

 -------------------

 We have the fasta files now.
 We can use it to generate our annotation files.
-If the annotaion files which you retrieved by ``get_input_files`` is exactly what you want, you can skip this step.
-You just need to copy the annotation files to ``ANNOgesic/output/target/annotation``.
+If the annotaion files which you retrieved by ``get_input_files`` is exactly what you want, you can skip this step and just need to copy the annotation files to ``ANNOgesic/output/target/annotation``.

 Before you running it, you have to notice path.
 If you are using docker container, the path is alread setup.